 How will my gas and bloating affect my baby?

 They shouldn’t.
-But if you’re also experiencing severe nausea, excessive vomiting or bloody stools — or if you think your pains could be contractions — call your doc ASAP.
+But if you’re also experiencing severe nausea, excessive vomiting or bloody stools — or if you think your pains could be contractions — call your OB ASAP.

 What’s the best way to treat gas and bloating during pregnancy?

-Work on prevention (see next page).
-If that doesn’t work, ask your doc before you take any medications.
+Work on prevention (see next question).
+If that doesn’t work, ask your doctor before you take any medications.

 What can I do to prevent gas and bloating during pregnancy?